prerakss/BDA594-prerak/README.md

 https://sdsu.instructure.com/courses/79732

-Data that is so enormous that it allows you to apply advanced analytical methods in order to generate insights.
+Data that is so enormous that it allows you to apply advanced analytical techniques in order to make decisions.